zhouyuqisconvex/zhouyuqisconvex.github.io/_pages/about.md

 ---

-🎓 I received my PhD from the University of Texas at Austin in 2022 and I am currently a postdoctoral researcher at National Renewable Energy Laboratory.
+🎓 I received my Ph.D. from the University of Texas at Austin in 2022.

+💻 I am currently a postdoctoral researcher at National Renewable Energy Laboratory.

 🔬 My research interests include optimization and machine learning algorithms for operations of large-scale energy systems.

 🏀 I like playing basketball and tennis during my leisure time.

-🧩 I also enjoy playing puzzle games and watch suspense movies.
+🧩 I also enjoy playing puzzle games and watching suspense movies.